Road resurfacing

 Contact us

-For questions or concerns about road resurfacing works, contact us by phone on 07 3412 3412 or email roadcomms@logan.qld.gov.au.
+For more information about road resurfacing works, call us on 07 3412 3412 or email roadcomms@logan.qld.gov.au.